Life-Sustaining Processes of the Diatom

 Overall, diatoms have a series of highly complex mechanisms, which are not all known to the scientific community.
 These mechanisms include the intake of orthosilic acid by the diatom, the transport of silica through the cell, the “storage” of silica in pools inside the diatom, the regulation of intracellular conditions, and the deposition of silica inside the silicon deposition vesicle.
 These processes are all critical, as they allow diatoms to reproduce, and so it is natural that the diatom should have such an intricate system dedicated to this single resource.

-Effects of light on Diatoms
+Effects of light on diatoms

 Diatoms are autotrophic organisms meaning that they rely on light as their main source of energy.
 As previously discussed in the physics paper, they developed several physical characteristics to control light better and limit their exposure to toxic light frequencies.
 These diatoms are susceptible to turbulent currents that they live in since they are small, and while they do have some buoyancy control: they still often get dragged down to deeper waters.
 This is not beneficial to the diatoms since they will have access to less light.
 Still, the opposite is also dangerous as high concentrations of light will destabilize their functioning by creating radical oxygen species (ROS) (Ding et al., 2023).
 In these high-light situations, the cell will be under a lot of stress and will alter its biochemical composition to better cope with the changes and avoid these reactive oxygen species at all costs.
 Light is therefore an abiotic regulatory mechanism that will affect how the cell will behave and will impact its gene expression (since different enzymes will be needed in different quantities to produce different molecules).